 As with all staff members, excluded staff members should bring grievances to the attention of their immediate supervisor.
 The supervisor should address the issue within seven days.
 If the issue cannot be resolved with the immediate supervisor, the issue should be brought to the Director of Human Resources by the manager and the staff member.
 The Director of Human Resources will address the issue within seven days.
-If not resolved with Director of Human Resources, then the employer should forward the complaint to the CEO who will address the issue within seven days.
+If not resolved with Director of Human Resources, then the employer should Date of Last Review: June 1st, 2022 forward the complaint to the CEO who will address the issue within seven days.
 A written summation of the decision should be provided to the excluded staff member and a copy forwarded to Director of Human Resources.